 You tell them that you have to have the current password to everything that they use.
 Let them know that you are going to be logging in and seeing everything that they do whenever you want.

-*I am not paid to endorse this app.
-I’m sharing because I love it and will make a small commission if you decide to love it too!
+I’m sharing this app because I love it and will make a small commission at no cost to you if you decide to love it too!

 Make monitoring easy and install a monitoring app on their devices.
 The one that I use and love is Qustodio.
 Get their basic package on one device for free.
 You can upgrade to premium and protect 5 devices for only $4.98 a month.